Yet More Angelfish

 In the unsung heroes department, find Colonel Paul von Lettow-Vorbeck.
 What this man managed to do with a mere handful of troops and no support in World War I is simply astounding.
 Even more astounding is the respect he kept from his African troops and his British foes after the Great War (when he was destitute after a failed political career, it was British soldiers who collected money to provide him a pension).

-While I’m not a moral theologian, and I don’t know how to quantify pennance, it seems to me that a single day of fasting fails to address the gravity of the bishops’ failure and complicity in this terrible scandal.
+While I’m not a moral theologian, and I don’t know how to quantify penance, it seems to me that a single day of fasting fails to address the gravity of the bishops’ failure and complicity in this terrible scandal.

 … is my basic thought in listening to the EWTN coverage.
 With the exception of a few glimmers of light struggling to break out here and there, it seemed depressingly political and non-spiritual.
 (Yes, I know, everything should be done “decently and in good order”, but one would hope that the successors to the Apostles ought to know that parliamentary procedure is a servant, not a master.)